AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw_directconnect.html.markdown

 * `dx_gateway_id` - (Required) This parameter represents the name of a Direct Connect Gateway ID.
 * `security_domain_name` - (Required) The name of a security domain, to which the direct connect gateway will be attached.
 * `allowed_prefix` - (Required) A list of comma separated CIDRs for DXGW to advertise to remote(on-prem).
-* `enable_learned_cidrs_approval` - (Optional) Switch to enable/disable encrypted transit approval for aws tgw direct connect.
+* `enable_learned_cidrs_approval` - (Optional) Switch to enable/disable [encrypted transit approval](https://docs.aviatrix.com/HowTos/tgw_approval.html) for AWS TGW DirectConnect.
 Valid values: true, false.
 Default value: false.

 ## Import